 About occupational therapists

 Occupational therapists (OTs) are regulated health professionals who promote health, well-being and quality of life by enabling individuals, families, organizations and communities to participate in occupations that give meaning and purpose to their lives.
-They work with people to address issues that interfere with their daily life, including areas such as self-care, productivity and leisure.Reference1 OTs contribute to the productivity of Canadians through client-centred care.
+Occupational therapy is a type of health care that helps to solve the problems that interfere with a person’s ability to do the things that are important to them — everyday things such as caring for themselves, being productive and enjoying leisure activitiesReference1.
+OTs contribute to the productivity of Canadians through client-centred care.

 OTs work in homes, schools, hospitals, workplaces, community health care or rehabilitation centres, residential homes and private practices.
 They also work in industry and federal government departments.